jgilje/reveller/README.md

 [sidplayer/](https://github.com/jgilje/reveller/tree/master/sidplayer) contains the core program.
 It emulates a simple C=64, and redirects SID-IO to the chip.
 Build using CMake.

-[sidplayer-web/](https://github.com/jgilje/reveller/tree/master/sidplayer-web) is a frontend for the core, allowing clients to connect and control the more basic core.
+[sidplayer-web-backend/](https://github.com/jgilje/reveller/tree/master/sidplayer-web-backend) is a frontend for the core, allowing clients to connect and control the more basic core.
+This project allows any websocket client to control the 'backend' of the sidplayer.
 This is a Go project.

+[sidplayer-web-frontend/](https://github.com/jgilje/reveller/tree/master/sidplayer-web-frontend) This is a webfrontend for reveller communicating with the webscoket backend. built using js/html

 [qt-gui/](https://github.com/jgilje/reveller/tree/master/qt-gui) is a client for the frontend written in Qt.
 Build using qmake.